todogroup/osposurvey/2020/questions.md

 * We utilize a homegrown tool or methodology for open source compliance
 * We do not utilize or any tool or methodology for open source compliance
 * Other (please specify)
->LH, note for survey coding, 4/22/20: combined OSS compliance methodology and SW comp analysis tool questions.
-Added more choices.
-This question is requrired.

 44. Does the information security function within your organization access data from automated tools that are also used for open source compliance?
 * Yes
 * No
 * Don't know
->LH, note for survey coding, 4/22/20: new question

 45. What kinds of tools does your company use to manage open source code repositories?
 (Check all that apply)
 * GitHub paid version